ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-01-loan-shopping-tips.md

         1. I should have gone to brokers much earlier, as those two brokers fighting for my business in the end absolutely blew the competition out of the water by being more than **$8k cheaper** in closing costs than all other companies!
         1. I made a huge mistake in folding to Company 2's pressure to not tell Company 1 when Company 2 had beat them.
 This really hurt Company 1's feelings and caused me immense stress.
 NEVER agree to a company who beats out another company to not let the company they beat out compete again!
 ALWAYS go back to the original winner and show them a new LE from the new winner.
 Be *clear* what you will do.
 Ex: "Hi Company 1.
 I need to let you know that even though I don't have a _locked_ LE from Company 2, they told me they will do x y and z, and I believe them.
 If you can't take this unlocked LE and beat it, that means you are self-eliminating and they will get the loan."
 Company 1 might then decide they *can* negotiate again with*out* another locked LE from Company 2, after-all, even if they normally wouldn't.
 It's really a game of "how knowledgeable and serious do they think you are?"
 If you are talking like I am recommending here, they will get the hint you are serious and knowledgeable.

-1. Fall 2022: bought our 2nd home ever under a 30-year Conventional Loan; 5.625% interest rate; very stressful/absolutely terrible closing experience; lowest closing costs possible; _tons_ of shopping around.
+1. Fall 2022: bought our 2nd home ever under a 30-year Conventional Loan; 5.625% interest rate; 5% down payment; very stressful/absolutely terrible closing experience; lowest closing costs possible; _tons_ of shopping around.
     1. I shopped around way too much, and wasted way too much time.
 I accidentally took too many calls and spoke to too many lenders because they just kept calling me out of the blue!
 Each time my credit was hard-pulled, which happened twice since we shopped over the course of 10 months since our house was a new-build under construction, I'd get **30 to 60 calls** over the following 2 days starting at 6:30am!
 It was horrible!
 Register wit the National Do Not Call Registry.
 See above.
 I ended up not even calling the company I closed with in our refinance above, due to the sour experience.
 Instead, I closed with the company who lost in our 2020 refinance (simply because I didn't let them re-compete then!).
 This time they gave a great offer and everything went smoothly _UNTIL IT REALLY MATTERED_.
 The final 2 weeks were absolute hell!
 The broker was supposed to have the loan officer of the lender start underwriting early, but despite knowing our complicated financial situation, didn't.
 As a result, I got frantic calls for *2 weeks straight* during closing, and would have to abruptly stop work with zero notice to spend an _entire day_ pulling up dozens more bank statements to send to the underwriter.
 The fault was *the broker* for not pushing *the lender* to begin underwriting sooner, since *it was very clearly foreseeable* that our underwriting would take extra time!
     1. Also, interest rates were shooing up during this period, from like 3% at the start of 2022 to up to 7% near the end!
 So, I should have done a long-term lock.
 ALL of our local lenders would do a long-term lock of 6 months to 1 year, with some stipulations, but *very few* if any online or remote lenders would.
     1. In hindsight, I made a ton of mistakes: